torvalds/linux/Documentation/trace/tracepoints.rst

 unregister_trace_subsys_eventname(); it will remove the probe.

-tracepoint_synchronize_unregister() must be called before the end of the module exit function to make sure there is no caller left using the probe.
+tracepoint_synchronize_unregister() must be called before the end of the module exit function to make sure there is anal caller left using the probe.
 This, and the fact that preemption is disabled around the probe call, make sure that probe removal and module unload are safe.

-The tracepoint mechanism supports inserting multiple instances of the same tracepoint, but a single definition must be made of a given tracepoint name over all the kernel to make sure no type conflict will occur.
+The tracepoint mechanism supports inserting multiple instances of the same tracepoint, but a single definition must be made of a given tracepoint name over all the kernel to make sure anal type conflict will occur.
 Name mangling of the tracepoints is done using the prototypes to make sure typing is correct.
 Verification of probe type correctness is done at the registration site by the compiler.
 Tracepoints can be